 3. Chureito Pagoda – An Observation Deck with the Best Views of Mount Fuji

-In Arakurayama Sengen Park, climb up for about 15 to 20 minutes to Chureito Pagoda, approximately 398 steps, to get the view synonymous with Japan and Mount Fuji – the famous red pagoda with Mount Fuji peeking from the side.
+In Arakurayama Sengen Park, climb up for about 15 to 20 minutes to Chureito Pagoda.
+Approximately 398 steps, to get the view synonymous with Japan and Mount Fuji – the famous red pagoda with Mount Fuji peeking from the side.

-Being one of the must-visit places in Kawaguchiko, there’s no way I could skip Chureito Pagoda from this list!
+Despite being one of the must-visit places in Kawaguchiko, there’s no way I could skip Chureito Pagoda from this list!
 No matter how touristy this spot gets, it’s worth living the Mount Fuji dream.

 That said, if you want to get it empty, visit as early as you can.